 However, it’s only noticeable with fast-moving objects in really dark scenes – if you’re deliberately looking for it.

 So, you won’t be bothered by it unless you’re a professional FPS gamer, in which case you should be getting a smaller and faster display anyway.

 There are three response time overdrive modes: Standard, Faster, and Fastest.

 We recommend sticking with the Faster mode as Fastest can introduce some pixel overshoot i.e., inverse ghosting.

 Unlike the Odyssey G7 models, the Samsung C49G95T doesn’t support Motion Blur Reduction, which could further decrease ghosting at the cost of picture brightness and variable refresh rate, but it’s not necessary either.

 At 240Hz, input lag amounts to only ~3ms, which results in a imperceptible delay between your actions and the result on the screen.

 The Adaptive-Sync technology is supported, which provides a variable refresh rate (VRR) for compatible graphics cards.

 Both AMD FreeSync Premium Pro and NVIDIA G-SYNC Compatible certifications are present while the VRR range amounts to 60-240Hz.
-As long as your FPS rate is within this range, VRR will remove tearing and stuttering.
+As long as your frame rate is within this range, VRR will remove tearing and stuttering.